Sports Premium Grant

 |Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the National curriculum requirements.
 Have you used it this way?||No|

 Since 2013/2014 the school has been awarded Gold in the School Games Mark.
-If we are successful this year in achieving gold then we can apply for platinum as well which lasts for two years.
+In July 2018 the school was awarded the platinum school games award which lasts for 2 years.

-For a list of the events/competitions we have attended in 2017/2018, please click here.
+For a list of the events/competitions we attended in 2017/2018, please click here.